Aliases for CENPB Gene

 GeneCards Summary for CENPB Gene

-CENPB (Centromere Protein B, 80kDa) is a Protein Coding gene.
-Diseases associated with CENPB include raynaud disease and telangiectasis.
+CENPB (Centromere Protein B) is a Protein Coding gene.
+Diseases associated with CENPB include Crest Syndrome and Raynaud Disease.
 Among its related pathways are FOXM1 transcription factor network.
-GO annotations related to this gene include sequence-specific DNA binding and centromeric DNA binding.
-An important paralog of this gene is TIGD5.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and chromatin binding.
+An important paralog of this gene is TIGD3.

-Interacts with centromeric heterochromatin in chromosomes and binds to a specific 17 bp subset of alphoid satellite DNA, called the CENP-B box.
-May organize arrays of centromere satellite DNA into a higher-order structure which then directs centromere formation and kinetochore assembly in mammalian chromosomes
+Interacts with centromeric heterochromatin in chromosomes and binds to a specific 17 bp subset of alphoid satellite DNA, called the CENP-B box (PubMed:11726497).
+May organize arrays of centromere satellite DNA into a higher-order structure which then directs centromere formation and kinetochore assembly in mammalian chromosomes (Probable).